-Suppliers must have the following:

-Independent checks on a percentage of payment transactions (recommend 5%-10%) to assess completeness and accuracy, carried out by a fully competent member of staff, prior to the completion of the transaction (for outbound payments), or application to an account (for inbound payments).

-Transaction Data Accuracy

-- A risk based approach to determining the percentage of transactions subject to Data Accuracy Checks.
-This risk based approach is documented, along with the payment transaction attributes subject to checking and approved by management. - All errors identified following Transaction Data Accuracy checking corrected (retrospectively if checking occurred after completion) and these payment transactions are subject to re-checking, to ensure accuracy. - Reports, documenting the results of Transaction Data Accuracy Checks, produced and made available to management to address performance and/or ensure appropriate remediation is taken to prevent recurrence. - Documented processes to provide employees with relevant step-by-step reference material. - · Process documentation must be:
+Requirement Description Suppliers must ensure the following: Independent checks on a percentage of payment transactions (recommend 5%-10%) to assess completeness and accuracy, carried out by a fully competent member of staff, prior to the completion of the transaction (for outbound payments), or employee to a supplement (for inclusion of the transaction) Transaction Data Accuracy application to an account (for inbound payments).
+A risk-based approach to determining the percentage of transactions subject to Data Accuracy Checks.
+This risk-based approach is documented, along with the payment transaction attributes subject to checking and approved by management.
+All errors identified following Transaction Data Accuracy checking corrected (retrospectively if checking occurred after completion) and these payment transactions are subject to re-checking, to ensure accuracy.
+Reports, documenting the results of Transaction Data Accuracy Checks, produced and made available to management to address performance and/or ensure appropriate remediation is taken to prevent recurrence.
+Processes involving payment transactions are documented to provide employees with relevant step-by-step reference material Documented Processes Process documentation must be: Reviewed annually or earlier if changes to the document are required, such as the process or any associated regulations or scheme requirement has changed for example Approved by an appropriate person such as a manager of appropriate level or delegate, be version controlled and easily accessible to all staff involved in the process Formally communicated to relevant staff following any updates and confirming where the documents can be accessed